-Sociologist, governance and livelihoods specialist with a regional focus on South Asia.
+Sociologist.
+Governance and livelihoods specialist.
+Regional focus on South Asia.

-Post-conflict environments, human rights, sexual and gender based violence, rule of law, security sector reform and humanitarian assistance.
+Post-conflict environments; human rights; sexual and gender based violence; rule of law; security sector reform; humanitarian assistance.

 Mohamed Farah Hersi

-Georgia is an independent expert specialising in: governance, security & justice; gender equality and inclusion; and social protection.
-Her experience spans policy development, programme design, implementation, monitoring and evaluation, and research – across sub-Saharan Africa, South Asia and the Middle East
+Governance, security & justice; gender equality and inclusion; and social protection.
+Policy development, programme design, implementation, monitoring and evaluation, and research.

 High level facilitator and team leader.
 Citizen engagement and social accountability; gender equality and social inclusion, civil society strengthening; social development governance; monitoring, evaluation and learning.